 What is CBC?

-CBC, or cannabichromene, is an anti-inflammatory that may contribute to the pain killing effect of cannabis.
-It's one among hundreds cannabinoids found in Cannabis plants, and it considered as a phytocannabinoid.
-In fact, it’s in the “big six” group of major cannabinoids, primarily because of its various potential medical benefits.
-CBC and its derivatives are as abundant as CBN in the cannabis plant, and is typically more common in tropical cannabis varieties.
+CBC, or cannabichromene, is a compound found in Cannabis plants and is recognized as a phytocannabinoid.
+It's among the "big six" group of major cannabinoids due to the discussions around its potential supportive qualities.
+CBC and its derivatives are as prevalent as CBN in the cannabis plant and are typically more common in tropical cannabis varieties.
 It's important to note that while there's ongoing research about CBC and its potential qualities, definitive health benefits have not been established.

 Cannabichromene also goes by the names; cannabichrome, pentylcannabichromene or cannabinochromene.